adapter-hub/adapters/examples/pytorch/README.md

 # Examples

+This folder contains example scripts that show how adapters can be used for various tasks.
-This folder contains a subset of [the example scripts provided by HuggingFace for the Transformers library](https://github.com/huggingface/transformers/tree/main/examples).
+The examples are partly written by us and partly a modified version of [the example scripts provided by HuggingFace for the Transformers library](https://github.com/huggingface/transformers/tree/main/examples).

-Most of the scripts here have been modified to support training adapters instead of full model fine-tuning.
+All of the scripts here have been modified to support training adapters instead of full model fine-tuning.

 Before getting started with an example script, make sure to have everything set up.
 It is best to install the latest `adapters` version from the repository: